 The 38th annual Roundup farm show, held again in the Memorial Building in downtown Devils Lake, is expected to draw more than 700 people.
 Speakers, primarily from the extension service, commodity groups and private companies, will address crops, weeds, livestock, marketing and many other subjects.

 "We always try to have a good variety of topics.
 We think we do again this year," said Bill Hodous, North Dakota's Ramsey County extension service agent and a Roundup organizer.

 All sessions are free and open to the public.
 Registration isn't required.
 Free breakfast and lunch will be offered both days.
 Continuing education credits are available for certified crop advisors.

-For more information, go to:
+For more information on this year's event, go to: